Rockypocky77/ChancifySATPrep/sat1.md

 Algebra / Linear / Systems / Functions

 A company's revenue R (in thousands of dollars) is modeled by R = 7(x + 5), where x represents the number of years since 2020.
-If the company's expenses E are modeled by E = 4(x + 2) and the company breaks even when R = E, what is the value of x?
+The company's expenses E are modeled by E = 4(x + 2) + k, where k is a fixed overhead cost.
+If the company breaks even when R = E and k = 27, what is the value of x?

 A) -9
-B) -3
+B) -6
-C) 3
+C) -3
-D) 9
+D) 0

 In a chemistry experiment, the concentration of a solution must be at least 17 units.
-If the concentration is given by 5x - 8, where x is the amount of solute added, what is the smallest integer value of x that satisfies this requirement?
+The concentration is given by 5x - 8, where x is the amount of solute added in grams.
+However, due to experimental constraints, x must also satisfy x ≤ 12.
+What is the smallest integer value of x that satisfies both requirements?

 A) 4
 B) 5
 C) 6
-D) 25
+D) 12

 A linear function f(x) passes through the points (0, -3) and (4, 9).
-If f(x) = mx + b, where m is the slope and b is the y-intercept, what is the value of m?
+Another linear function g(x) = 2x - 5 intersects f(x) at exactly one point.
+If f(x) = mx + b, where m is the slope and b is the y-intercept, and the x-coordinate of the intersection point is 2, what is the value of m?

 A) -3
 B) 3
-C) 3/2
+C) 5/2
-D) 6
+D) 7/2

 The sum of 6 times a number and 11 equals the sum of 3 times that number and 26.
-What is the number?
+If this number is also equal to one-third of another number y, what is the value of y?

 A) 5
-B) 37/9
+B) 15
-C) 12.33
+C) 37/3
-D) -5
+D) 45

 A system of equations is given: 5x + 4y = 40 and 3x - y = 7.
-If (a, b) is the solution to this system, what is the value of a?
+If (a, b) is the solution to this system, and a third equation ax + by = 41 also passes through the point (a, b), what is the value of a?

 A) 4
 B) 5
 C) 68/17
-D) 12
+D) 17

 If 4x + 3y = 35 and x = 5, what is y?

 A) 5
 B) 11
-C) 55/3
+C) 15
-D) 15
+D) 35/3

 Two linear functions are defined: f(x) = 4x - 1 and g(x) = -x + 14.
-If these functions intersect at point P, and P has coordinates (p, q), what is the value of q?
+If these functions intersect at point P with coordinates (p, q), what is the value of q?

 A) 3
 B) 11
 C) 13
 D) 17

-If 6a + 3b = 45 and a + b = 10, what is b?
+If 6a + 3b = 45 and a + b = 10, what is the value of b?

 A) 5
-B) 15
+B) 7
 C) -5
-D) 10
+D) 15

 Quadratics / Exponentials / Functions